Skip to content

 bash

-uv run --directory examples python workflow_email/run_with_chat_history.py
+uv run python test-py-simple-agents.py

-uv run --directory examples python workflow_email/run_with_unified_system.py
+uv run python test-py-simple-agents-streaming.py

 Graph visualization: